drzzle-app/picazzo/README.md

 ```bash
 npm run build:newtheme
 ```
-Here you just need to specify a name and this task will copy the default theme (ecomm) and create the new theme files for you.
-You just need to go and change the new scss rules to how you wish manually of course.
+Here you just need to specify a name and this task will copy the default theme and create the new theme files for you.
+You just need to go and change the new LESS rules to how you wish manually of course.

 #### Building distributable Picazzo JS droplet library
 This task runs automatically for you but you can also run it manually: